 Researchers working with Innovations for Poverty Action are conducting a randomized evaluation to study the effects of Novartis Access on the availability and purchase prices of NCD medicines included in the program at health facilities and households in Kenya.

-Researchers will assess Novartis Access’s effects on prices and availability at the household level, with a total of 800 NCD patient households randomly selected from the eight study counties.
+Researchers are assessing Novartis Access’s effects on prices and availability at the household level, with a total of 639 NCD patient households randomly selected from the eight study counties.
 To be eligible, a household must contain at least one member who has been diagnosed with and prescribed medication for one of the four NCD conditions targeted by Novartis Access in Kenya.
-Of those households, 400 are from counties receiving Novartis Access, and 400 are from counties in the comparison group.
+Of those households, 342 are from counties receiving Novartis Access, and 297 are from counties in the comparison group.

 Researchers are collecting data at both the health facility and household level through a three-phase survey focused on medicine prices and availability.
 Short monthly phone interviews are also being conducted with health facilities to collect basic information on medicine stock and price.
 Half of all households are also receiving phone interviews to collect information on the availability and price of the prescribed medicines for the diseases of interest; the other half of study households are not receiving the interviews so that researchers can detect any effects of the phone interviews themselves.
 Study health facilities and households were enrolled at the time of baseline data collection in 2016.
-A midline and endline survey are planned for 2018 and 2019, respectively.
+A midline survey took place in 2018 and an endline survey is planned for 2019.